gustavo11/polydb/README.txt

 5.1.3 - Identifies which port psql is listening to

-Issue the command below to identify the number of the port psql daemon is listening to:
+In some systems the command below can be used to list port number psql daemon is listening to:
 $ pg_lsclusters

+If not succesful use this alternative command:
+$ psql -c "select name, setting from pg_settings where name = 'port'" template1

-**This port number should be provided in PolyDB's configuration file as 'psql_port'**
+**The port number should be provided in PolyDB's configuration file as 'psql_port'**

 5.2 - Configuring Apache